NCAR/tiegcm/doc/userguide/glossary.rst

    workdir
      Your local working directory.
-This will typically contain the model root directory :term:`modeldir`, the execution directory :term:`execdir`, and related namelist input files, job scripts, stdout files, etc. It may also contain a data subdirectory :term:`datadir`.
+This will typically contain the model root directory :term:`modeldir` and related namelist input files, job scripts, stdout files, etc.
+     Because the model source files are critical, this should be on backed-up disk, typically under your home directory.